DQ Entertainment fine highlights importance of governance breaches

 The three directors were all based in India and the two Irish-based directors of the company had no order made against them, as the application against them was struck out.

-The application was the first of its kind as it was brought by Patrick Bance, the receiver and manager appointed to DQ Entertainment, alongside the secured creditor and not a liquidator.
+The application was the first of its kind as it was brought by Patrick Bance, the receiver and manager appointed to DQ Entertainment, alongside the secured crEditor and not a liquidator.

 As a result, it was necessary for the applicants to first prove that the company was unable to pay its debts and that the reason for it being wound up was the insufficiency of its assets.